SAP/spartacus-docs/_pages/home/updating-to-version-5/updating-to-version-5.md

    For more information, see [Adding Applications for JavaScript Storefronts](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/b2f400d4c0414461a4bb7e115dccd779/63577f67a67347bf9f4765a5385ead33.html).

-## Removal of ng-bootstrap
+## Removal of NG Bootstrap

-ng-bootstrap has been removed from Spartacus 5.0 and is no longer a dependency.
-You can continue to use ng-bootstrap in your Spartacus application, but this may require upgrading additional third party dependencies.
-For more information, see the list of [ng-bootstrap dependencies](https://www.npmjs.com/package/@ng-bootstrap/ng-bootstrap).
+NG Bootstrap has been removed from Spartacus 5.0 and is no longer a dependency.
+You can continue to use NG Bootstrap in your Spartacus application, but this may require upgrading additional third party dependencies.
+For more information, see the list of [NG Bootstrap dependencies](https://www.npmjs.com/package/@ng-bootstrap/ng-bootstrap).

-If you no longer need ng-bootstrap in your Spartacus application, you can run the command `yarn remove @ng-bootstrap/ng-bootstrap`.
+If you no longer need NG Bootstrap in your Spartacus application, you can run the command `yarn remove @ng-bootstrap/ng-bootstrap`.

 ## Removal of ModalService and Related Code

 The `ModalService`, `ModalDirective`, `ModalDirectiveOptions`, `ModalDirectiveService`, `ModalOptions` and `ModalRef` have all been removed from Spartacus 5.0.
-If you are using the `ModalService` and related code in your Spartacus application, you can replace it with the `LaunchDialogService` provided by Spartacus.
+If you are using the `ModalService` and related code in your Spartacus application, you can replace it with the `LaunchDialogService` provided by Spartacus, that can be imported from `@spartacus/storefront`.

 To open a modal, use the `openDialog` or `openDialogAndSubscribe` methods.
 The following is an example: